whufirst/hello-world/readme.txt

 II.
-how to update content from the remote Github to the local repo? git pull git pull <url> current branch		// will work when (A) not executed e.g. "git pull git@github.com:whufirst/java.git current-branch"
+how to update content from the remote Github to the local repo? git pull git pull <url> current-branch		// will work when (A) not executed e.g. "git pull git@github.com:whufirst/java.git current-branch"

 III.
-how to check the status of repo in the remote Github repo? git status
+how to check the status of repo in the local Github repo? git status

-or
-git fetch && git checkout master git fetch && git checkout current-branch ( common description )
+how to check the status of repo in the remote Github repo? git fetch && git checkout master git fetch && git checkout current-branch ( common description )